Aceh War: Second Dutch offensive

-In November 1873, a second expedition consisting of 13,000 troops led by General Jan van Swieten was dispatched to Aceh.
-The invasion coincided with a cholera outbreak which killed thousands on both sides.
+In November 1873, a second expedition consisting of 8,500 troops, 4,300 servants and coolies, and another reserve of 1,500 troops was added by General Jan van Swieten to be dispatched to Aceh.
+The invasion coincided with a cholera outbreak which killed thousands on both sides, the Dutch losing 150 every month while besieged in Banda Aceh.
 By January 1874, deteriorating conditions forced Sultan Mahmud Syah and his followers to abandon Banda Aceh and retreat to the interior.
 Meanwhile, Dutch forces occupied the capital and captured the symbolically important dalam (sultan's palace), leading the Dutch to believe that they had won.
 The Dutch occupiers then abolished the Acehnese Sultanate and declared Aceh to be annexed to the Dutch East Indies proper.

 Following Mahmud's death from cholera, the Acehnese proclaimed a young grandson of Alauddin Ibrahim Mansur Syah, named Tuanku Muhammad Daud, as Alauddin Muhammad Da'ud Syah II (r.
 1874–1903) and continued their struggle in the hills and jungle territory for ten years, with heavy casualties on both sides.
 Around 1880 the Dutch strategy changed, and rather than continuing the war, they now concentrated on defending areas they already controlled, which were mostly limited to the capital city (modern Banda Aceh), and the harbour town of Ulee Lheue.
 Dutch naval blockades succeeded in forcing the uleebelang or secular chiefs to sign treaties that extended Dutch control along the coastal regions.
 However, the uleebelang then used their newly restored revenues to finance the Acehnese resistance forces.
+By 1881, the Dutch had unilaterally declared the war over.

 The Dutch intervention in Aceh cost the lives of thousands of troops and was a severe drain on the colonial government's financial expenditure.
 On 13 October 1880 the colonial government declared the war was over and installed a civilian government, but continued spending heavily to maintain control over the areas it occupied.
 In an attempt to win the support of the local Acehnese, the Dutch rebuilt the Masjid Raya Baiturrahman or Great Mosque in Banda Aceh as a gesture of reconciliation.